autaut03/faker-adorable-avatars/README.md

 # Faker adorable avatars

+## Step 1.
+Register Laravel service provider

+If you don't use Laravel, don't worry; it's optional, go to the next step.
+But if you do, and you have auto-discovery enabled (it is by default), then you can skip Step 2 and go right to step 3.
+If you don't have auto-discovery on, then register `AlexWells\FakerAdorableAvatars\FakerAdorableLaravelProvider` provider either in your `config/app.php`'s `providers` section, or in another service provider.

+## Step 2.
+Add provider to Faker

-Follow [this](https://github.com/fzaninotto/Faker#faker-internals-understanding-providers) to add `Faker\Provider\Adorable` class
+Follow [this](https://github.com/fzaninotto/Faker#faker-internals-understanding-providers) to add `AlexWells\FakerAdorableAvatars\Adorable` class
 to your Faker providers.

-After, you'll have access to two new methods:
+## Step 3.
+Usage

 Generates avatar link.
 Usually unique, but this is not guaranteed.
 Optionally, you can provide an ID to use for that
 avatar: